Anish-Prime/Sentiment-Analysis-of-Online-News-Article/README.md

 # Sentiment-Analysis-of-Online-News-Article
-Used BeautifulSoup to do web scraping of news article Used the pipeline tool from transformers library
-Used the trained model to analyze the sentiment of the article Showed the required output to the user
+Used BeautifulSoup to do web scraping of news article\n Used the pipeline tool from transformers library\n Used the trained model to analyze the sentiment of the article\n Showed the required output to the user